 One of my favorite aspects of working with our customers is getting their feedback about the export processes and systems they use and love.
 However, there are some instances when I hear things that make me cringe.

-What I then emphasize (often to deaf ears) is that EAR99 is not a pass to get out of the compliance due diligence process.
-In fact, determining the proper classification for your goods is only part of the compliance process—end use and end user make a difference!
+EAR99 doesn’t mean your export compliance worries are done.
+In fact, determining the proper export control classification for your goods is only part of the compliance process—end use and end user make a difference!

 An EAR99 Refresher